dengxianga/CUDA-Based-Fast-and-Accurate-Image-Feature-Matching-for-Large-Scale-Dataset/README.md

 # GPU implementation details

-* Optimization: Global shared buffers for data storage + buffers per thread for quick sorting of candidate list
+* Optimization: I used two techniques for quick candidate fetching and ranking: global shared buffers for data storage + buffers per thread for quick sorting of candidate list
-* More descriptions comming soon.
+The motivation for using globaling shared buffers is to store feature information (SIFT and Hash) in more place, and re-use them more efficiently.
+For example, to do full matching of
+700 hundred images, we will have 700*699/2 image matching pairs, but we only have to preallocate memories and store feature informations for 700 image data.
+Quantized linked lists: In my implementation, the hamming distance are naturally integer values range from 0 to 127, in the quantized linked list datastrucure we have 128 buckets, with each bucket point to a list of candidates, i.e. the first bucket links to the candidates that are 0 hamming distance to the target hash code.
+In this way, the candidates are automatically sorted.

 # Sample results